-The Road King II sits at the top of the Mesa Boogie Tree - get to grips with it on these special Road King II pages.
-Here we talk generally about this unique innovative amp in general and why it's one of the best amps in the world today - for EVERY application and style.
+The Road King II is at the top of the Mesa Boogie Tree.
+See it in this special Road King II section.
+Here I discuss why it remains one of the best amps in the world today.

 Mesa Boogie Road King II - the King of Guitar Amplifiers

-Here's a video of what's inside this wonderful amp:
+Here's a video review of what's inside this wonderful amp:

 The Mesa Boogie Road King II - as you have never seen it before!

-If you just watched the video then you can see right off that this amp really is different.
+If you just watched the video where its reviewed then you can see right off that this amp really is different.
 I suspect that you cannot think of another amp from ANY manufacturer that offers all the features built right in to this Road King II.
 Check the specifications page.

 I used to have a Road King version 1 combo amp a number of years ago (new in 2004) but I never really achieved the sounds or performance that the amp should have been capable of.
 Whether it was the speakers, the settings or something else I don't know - and I never really got on with that amp for some reason - but I did not know then what I know now - and what I do know is that through experimentation with rectifier amps my sound changed until it got GOOD from a rectifier amp - any of them - they all have the exact same driving problems.